ItzMuri/qb-menu/README.md

 Menu System for the QBCore Framework, attempted to add inventory images to the buttons This is a modified version of **[NH Context](https://forum.cfx.re/t/no-longer-supported-standalone-nerohiro-s-context-menu-dynamic-event-firing-menu/2564083)** by **[NeroHiro](https://github.com/nerohiro)**

-Original made by QBCore, edited by FjamZoo#0001 and Jerzy#9709
+Original made by QBCore, edited by Jimathy

 For more releases join Renewed scripts https://discord.gg/NukW4RTF